Frequently Asked Questions

 How do I get my transcript?

-College transcripts can usually be obtained from the Student Records Office or Registrar's Office from your current (and previous) institutions.
+College transcripts can usually be obtained from the student records, registrar or bursar's office at your current (and previous) institutions.
 There is usually a small fee associated with the request.
-Official transcripts can be sent electronically from the aforementioned offices directly to email@example.com or in a sealed envelope to UK's Office of Undergraduate Admission, 100 Funkhouser Building, Lexington, KY 40506-0054.
+Official transcripts can be sent electronically by the institution directly to email@example.com or mailed in a sealed envelope to Office of Undergraduate Admission, University of Kentucky, 100 Funkhouser Bldg., Lexington, KY 40506-0054.

 Can you take my ACT/SAT/AP/dual-credit from a high-school transcript?